 - Distended abdomen

-Binge drinking is simply defined as drinking an excess amount of alcohol in a small period of time.
+Binge drinking is simply defined as drinking an excessive amount of alcohol in a small period of time.
 The Centers for Disease Control and Prevention (CDC) further defines this through gender:

-- Men are considered binge drinking when they consume five or more drinks in two hours
+- Men are considered to be binge drinking when they consume five or more drinks in two hours

-- Women are considered when they consume four or more drinks in two hours
+- Women are considered the same when they consume four or more drinks in two hours

 - Drinking excessively on the weekends